AdobeDocs/experience-manager-64.en/help/assets/assets.md

 ### [!DNL Experience Manager Assets] is integrated with [!DNL Experience Manager Sites] {#aem-assets-fully-integrated-in-cq-wcm}

 [!DNL Assets] completely integrates with [!DNL Sites] and works seamlessly for all use cases.
 For example, when authoring web pages, the [!DNL Sites] authors can find and use the digital assets via the Content Finder.
 The user interface of [!DNL Assets] is the same as that of [!DNL Sites].
-See [overview of Sites](/help/sites-authoring/page-authoring.md) for full details.
+See [overview of Sites](/help/sites-authoring/qg-page-authoring.md) for full details.

-The basic user interface is the same as that of [!DNL Sites].
-See [Overview of the Sites](/help/sites-authoring/page-authoring.md) for full details.

 <!-- TBD: Update image for branding